ToolJet/ToolJet/docs/docs/setup/docker.md

   mv .env.internal.example .env && ./internal.sh
   ```

-  `internal.sh` helps to generate the basic .env variables such as the LOCKBOX_MASTER_KEY, SECRET_KEY_BASE, and the password for postgreSQL database.
+  `internal.sh` helps to generate the basic .env variables such as the LOCKBOX_MASTER_KEY, SECRET_KEY_BASE, and the password for PostgreSQL database.

   3. To start the docker container, use the following command: